Central Bank: Empowering Economic Stability through Central Control

 Let's start with the basics.
 A central bank is an institution that oversees a country's monetary policy, regulates its financial system, and controls the supply of money in the economy.
 In Canada, we have the Bank of Canada, while our neighbors to the south have the Federal Reserve System in the United States.

-Central banks are like the conductors of an orchestra, ensuring that all the instruments (economic factors) play in harmony to create beautiful music (a stable economy).
-They have a range of tools at their disposal to achieve this, from setting to regulating banks and financial institutions.
+Central banks are like the conductors of an orchestra, ensuring that all the (economic factors) play in harmony to create beautiful music (a stable economy).
+They have a range of tools at their disposal to achieve this, from setting interest rates to regulating banks and financial institutions.

 • Tools of the Trade: Monetary Policy